Richard Landers- Glass artist

 Richard is an award winning glass artist, utilizing a variety of techniques to produce leaded glass as well as sculptural and kilnformed works.
 Established studio and gallery.
 Without light there is no colour.
 Light is the true colour.
 Light and reflection are manipulated with simple form.

-Open year round by appointment
+Open most days or by appointment

 Read about Richard in the Taranaki Daily News